 Viewing tips for the featured tidal bores including suggested viewpoints and indicative timings

-Tips on finding out tide times and how the tides affect tidal bores
+Tips on finding out tide times, safety and how the tides affect tidal bores

 Insights into how historic river engineering works for shipping have affected tidal bores